carpentries-incubator/genome-mining/_episodes/02-antismash.md

 ~~~
 $ antismash genome.gbk
 ~~~
+{: .language-bash}

 ## Full-featured run
 ~~~
 $ antismash --cb-general --cb-knownclusters --cb-subclusters --asf --pfam2go --smcog-trees genome.gbk
 ~~~
+{: .language-bash}

+# antiSMASH extra parameters

-However, there are many extra analyses that can be done.
-See the following sections to understand all the posibilities.
+There are some extra analyses that can be done adn information that can be obtained.

 --------
 ### Options